Smirkcoon/Apples-Snake/README.md

 # Apples-Snake
-Test Snake game without colliders
+Test Snake game without colliders<br>
 I spent about 14 hours for this only because I wanted to complicate things, but still made it as simple as possible